-Neighborhood Planning Assemblies (NPAs) are grassroots, neighborhood organizations that were established in each of Burlington's seven Wards to encourage citizen participation in City government.
-Working as neighborhood advocacy groups, Neighborhood Planning Assemblies help improve communication between the citizens of Burlington and City government through regular meetings scheduled in each Ward.
+Neighborhood Planning Assemblies (NPAs) are grassroots, neighborhood organizations that were established in each of Burlington's eight Wards to encourage resident participation in City government.
+Working as neighborhood advocacy groups, Neighborhood Planning Assemblies help improve communication between the residents of Burlington and City government through regular meetings scheduled in each Ward.
 Read the original Resolution that created NPAs in Burlington here.

-NPAs elect representatives to a citizen board that approves neighborhood development grant applications.
-This program funds projects that reduce poverty and/or revitalize low and moderate income neighborhoods
+NPAs also elect representatives to a resident board that approves neighborhood development grant applications.
+This program funds projects that reduce poverty and/or revitalize low and moderate income neighborhoods.

 Regular NPA topics include: